HasanGoni/HasanGoni.github.io/_posts/2021-06-30-Introduction to machine learning in production 1st week.md

-# Introduction to machine learning in Production week 1
+# Introduction to machine learning in production week 1
 ## Common Deployment cases
 1. New product/ capability
 2. Automate / assist with manual task